saienduri/Megatron-LM/megatron/core/QuickStart.md

 ### Extending Further

-The example you explored here is a basic training loop in Megatron Core.
-To review more advanced examples, explore [pretrain_gpt.py]. ``pretrain_gpt.py`` has more complex training loops that includes the following and other Megatron Core features:
+The above example introduced you to a basic training loop in MCore.
+To see more advanced examples please look at [pretrain_gpt.py].
+That will show you how you can write more complex training loops, involving pipeline parallel, context parallel, rope embeddings, mixture of experts and all other functionalities present in mcore.

-* pipeline parallel
-* context parallel
-* rope embeddings
-* mixture of experts